kyma-project/examples/asset-store/README.md

 ## Overview

-This example illustrates how to use [asset-store](https://kyma-project.io/docs/1.5/components/asset-store/) to store simple webpages.
+This example illustrates how to use the [Asset Store](https://kyma-project.io/docs/1.5/components/asset-store/) to store simple webpages.

 ## Prerequisites